Want to engage? Here’s how.

 The certification boards have each developed a Code of Ethics found below, immediately following the listing of members of the respective board.

-If you have an interest in serving on one of the boards, committe, or become an NHA SME, please fill out our survey below.
+If you have an interest in serving on one of the boards, committes, or becoming an NHA SME, please fill out our survey below.

 If you have additional questions we invite you to reach out to either Jessica Langley-Loep, Executive Director of Education & Advocacy or Douglas Viehland, Executive Director of Certifications

-Want to participate in one of NHA’s engagement boards or committees?
+Want to participate in one of NHA’s engagement boards or SME committees?

 Please complete the short survey that will capture your interest and professional details.
 Once you complete the survey, a member of our team will reach out to provide additional information about your request.Start Survey